Janortop5/laravel-example-app-deployed-using-ansible---ansible-bash-script-mysql-letsencrypt/README.md

 - install laravel dependencies
 - install and setup mysql
 - install and setup composer
-- clone the specified (laravel) repo and sets appropriate ownership and permissions
+- clone the specified (laravel) repo and set appropriate ownership and permissions
 - configure apache for laravel
-- deploy a bash script to install and setup postgresql
+- configure the .env file
 - seed the application

 ### tasks in encryptssl.yml
 - install snapd with apt
 - install and refresh core with snap
 - install and setup certbot tool
-- install certificates with the specified email and domain
+- install your certificates with the specified email and domain

 ### tasks in install-and-setup-pgsql.yml
 - deploy bash script to install and setup postgresql